mr-nart/Kingmaker/Sessions/000 - 009/004 - Trek to Oleg's.md

 ## Log
 - Opal (one of Lady Aldori's people) comes to introduce us
 	- says we're not just racing against the other group, but also the "awareness of the Surtovas"
-- Jarun (provisioner) has enough to get to Oleg's to resupply + a contingent of 4 guards
+- Jarrin (provisioner) has enough to get to Oleg's to resupply + a contingent of 4 guards
-	- with us mostly to make sure we can get to Oleg's, ~4 days of travel per Jarun
+	- with us mostly to make sure we can get to Oleg's, ~4 days of travel per Jarrin
 - Tartuccio's group will travel the same road as us until Crooked falls, then will go south along the Shrike River
 - **re: bandits**
 	- per Garrett, rumors about profound cruelty & they go by some animal name